Book Review, The murderer, the monarch and the Fakir

 The Book

 The Murderer, The Monarch And The Fakir is an interesting book that takes you back to 1948 and recreates the scene of the murder of Gandhi.
-You feel like you are there, you can visualize the events happening right in front of you.
-If you like reading history and historical events you will enjoy reading this one.
+You feel like you are there, and you can visualize the events happening right in front of you.
+If you like reading history and historical events, you will enjoy reading this one.

 About the Authors